qarlus/hermes/apps/server/README.md

 # Hermes Relay

-`Hermes Relay` is the tiny self-hosted sync relay for Hermes clients.
+`Hermes Relay` is the self-hosted server package used by Hermes clients for relay bootstrap and device-linking flows.

-The relay is intended to run on a machine you control, typically a VPS, NAS, home server, or always-on desktop that is already reachable over Tailscale.
-Hermes clients connect to it to bootstrap a workspace, join linked devices, inspect device state, and revoke devices.

-The relay stores relay metadata and workspace/device records only.
-The longer-term sync design is ciphertext-first: user data should be encrypted before it reaches the relay.
+It is intended to run on infrastructure you control, typically behind Tailscale on a VPS, NAS, home server, or always-on desktop.
+The relay stores relay metadata and linked-device records.
+The intended long-term model is ciphertext-first, so user data should be encrypted before it reaches the relay.

+## In this repo

+- package: `apps/server`
+- source entrypoint: `apps/server/src/index.ts`
+- bundled runtime entrypoint: `apps/server/dist/index.js`
+- minimal runtime image: `apps/server/Dockerfile.runtime`
+- full repo build image: `apps/server/Dockerfile`

+The desktop install flow is designed around the minimal runtime artifacts:

+- `apps/server/dist/index.js`
+- `apps/server/Dockerfile.runtime`

-## Current scope
+## Current API surface

-This package currently provides:

 - `GET /health`
 - `POST /api/relay/bootstrap`